Bash Back!

-Bash Back! was a network of queer, insurrectionary anarchist cells active in the United States between 2007 and 2011.
+Bash Back! was a network of queer insurrectionary anarchist cells active in the United States between 2007 and 2011.

-Formed in Chicago in 2007 to facilitate a convergence of radical trans and gay activists from around the country, Bash Back! sought to critique the ideology of the mainstream LGBTQ movement, which the group saw as assimilation into the dominant institutions of a heteronormative society.
+Formed in Chicago in 2007 to facilitate a convergence of radical transgender and gay activists from around the country, Bash Back! sought to critique the ideology of the mainstream LGBTQ movement, which the group saw as assimilation into the dominant institutions of a heteronormative society.
 Bash Back! was noticeably influenced by the anarchist movement and radical queer groups, such as ACT UP, and took inspiration from the Stonewall and San Francisco's White Night riots.

 The group arose out of anti–Republican National Convention and anti–Democratic National Convention organizing, and continued up to 2011.
 Chapters sprang up across the country, including in Philadelphia and Seattle.
 The organization's model was a nonhierarchical autonomous network based on agreed-upon points of unity, such as fighting for "queer liberation" rather than "heteronormative assimilation", and accepting a diversity of tactics, "including an individual’s autonomy to participate in actions deemed illegal by the government".